sittner/linuxcnc-ethercat/README.md

 ADD_TYPES(types);
 ```

 This is from `lcec_el1xxx.c`, your names will vary, of course.
+The
+first field is the string that identifies the device in
+`ethercat.xml`, and the other fields match up with the fields that
+used to be in `lcec_main.c`.

 If your driver needs `<modParam>`s in `ethercat.xml` (like the AX* and
 assorted TwinSAFE devices), then you'll need to define the module